On submodules of standard modules: Introduction

 Further, we recall that Shahidi \cite[Conjecture 9.4]{Shah} has conjectured that every tempered L-packet for a quasi-split group has a generic member.
-Based on the above, on \cite[Conjecture 7.1.(3)]{GrRe} and on the results in this paper, we pose:
+Based on the above, on \cite[Conjecture 2.6]{GrPr}, on \cite[Conjecture 7.1.(3)]{GrRe} and on the results in this paper, we pose:

 \begin{conjintro} Let $\pi$ be an irreducible representation of a reductive $p$-adic group $\mc G (F)$.
-Assume that a local Langlands correspondence exists for the Bernstein block of $\Rep (\mc G (F))$ containing $\pi$. \enuma{ \item If $\pi$ is simply generic, then its L-parameter is open. \item Suppose that $\mc G (F)$ is quasi-split and that the local Langlands correspondence is normalized with respect to the Whittaker datum $(\mc{U}(F),\xi)$.
-Then $\pi$ is $(\mc U(F),\xi)$-generic if and only if its L-parameter is open and its enhancement is the trivial representation of $\pi_0 (Z_{\mc G^\vee}(\phi,N))$. } \end{conjintro} Part (b), or very similar statements, has been known to several experts.
+Assume that a local Langlands correspondence exists for the Bernstein block of $\Rep (\mc G (F))$ containing $\pi$. \enuma{ \item If $\pi$ is simply generic, then its L-parameter is open with respect to cuspidal supports. \item Suppose that $\mc G (F)$ is quasi-split and that the local Langlands correspondence is normalized with respect to the Whittaker datum $(\mc{U}(F),\xi)$, in the following sense: every irreducible $(\mc U(F),\xi)$-generic representation is matched with an enhanced L-parameter such that the enhancement is the trivial representation.

+Then $\pi$ is $(\mc U(F),\xi)$-generic if and only if its L-parameter $(\phi,N)$ is open and its enhancement is the trivial representation of $\pi_0 (Z_{\mc G^\vee}(\phi,N))$. } \end{conjintro} Part (b), or very similar statements, has been known to several experts.
 The authors of \cite{CDFZ} have, independently from the current paper, arrived at the same formulation.
 We remark that for irreducible representations of non-quasi-split groups $\mc G (F)$, the trivial representation should never occur as the enhancement of a Langlands parameter, because it should already correspond to a representation of the quasi-split inner form of $\mc G (F)$.

 It seems to us that the reason why Conjecture \ref{conj:A} should hold in larger generality is not so much the genericity of $\pi$, but rather that the L-parameter of $\pi$ is open (as in Conjecture \ref{conj:B}).
+Triviality of the enhancement also has geometric consequences, but they are more subtle.
+The relevant point is that intersection cohomology complexes from (equivariant) local systems are easier when the local systems are trivial.
 One can say that we replace the analytic motivation for Conjecture \ref{conj:A} from \cite{CaSh} by algebro-geometric motivation.
-Our expectations come together in the next ``standard submodule conjecture".